 Shifra became the namesake of In Shifra’s Arms, a new American Jewish organization dedicated to assisting women struggling with unplanned pregnancies.
-Shifra is the symbol of “the Hebrew midwife” who guides women toward birth and beyond, even in the face of the darkest circumstances.
+Shifra is the symbol of “the Hebrew midwife” who guides women through pregnancy, birth and beyond, even in the face of the darkest circumstances.

 Our volunteers come from a variety of religious and political perspectives.

-In Shifra’s Arms is not a political organization trying to change abortion law.
-We do treat people with kindness, compassion and caring regardless of whether they choose parenting, adoption or abortion and throughout the process.
-Given that this is a hotbutton issue, we have received plenty of criticism.
+In Shifra's Arms is exclusively a social service organization, not a political organization trying to change abortion law.
+We have supporters with a variety of views on the politics of abortion.
+We treat people with kindness, compassion and caring whether they choose parenting, adoption or abortion and throughout the process.
+Given that this is a hot-button issue, we have received plenty of criticism.
 However, our experiences helping real people in crisis have confirmed again and again that this need exists.